BOOK TICKETS: Saturday 30 April 7pm Hawthorn Arts Centre (360 Burwood Road, Hawthorn, Vic 3122)

-Following the world-wide pandemic that closed concert halls and rehearsal rooms across the globe for much of 2020, the RMP returns to live concert performance in Melbourne with a glorious program of music by one of the world’s most successful composers of recent times.
+Following the world-wide pandemic that closed concert halls and rehearsal rooms across the globe for much of 2020 and 2021, the RMP successfully returned to live concert performance in Melbourne in December 2021, and launches its 2022 season with a glorious program of music by one of the world’s most successful composers of recent times.

 Ola Gjeilo is one of the most frequently performed composers in the choral world.
 An accomplished pianist, improvisations over his own published choral pieces have become a trademark of his collaborations.
 Although Norwegian by birth, it is perhaps Ola’s adopted country of America that has influenced the composer’s distinctive soundworld the most, evolving a style that is often described as cinematic and evocative, with a lush, harmonious sound.